 Aggregate Turnover

 The Tokyo Foreign Exchange Market Committee has conducted various surveys focusing on the total value of the transactions tied to Japan’s foreign exchange market, typically referred to as the turnover or trading volume.
 A survey published in January 2024 covers the average daily turnover between April 2020 and October 2023, and it showcases notable upswings and downswings.
 The years 2021 and 2022 were the most impressive in terms of trading volume, but were followed by a decline in 2023.
+A second survey, published in August, revealed the figures for April 2024.
+As shown, the total trading revenue seems to be on the rise once again, although it is yet to reach the numbers reported in 2022.
 The following figures represent the daily averages in hundreds of millions of USD:

 Japan Forex Trading Demographics

-While Mrs. Watanabe has made headlines in the global Forex sphere, it should be noted that women still account for a smaller percentage of FX traders in Japan compared to men.
-Back in the 2010s, it was believed that women made up roughly 25% of retail traders in the country, as seen in a 2013 publication by TIME which included commentary by experts like Kazuhiro Koike and Vito Henjoto.
+While Mrs. Watanabe has made headlines in the global forex sphere, it should be noted that women still account for the smaller percentage of FX traders in Japan compared to men.
+Back in the 2010s, it was believed that women made up roughly 25% of retail traders in the country, as seen in a 2013 publication by TIME, which included commentary by experts like Kazuhiro Koike and Vito Henjoto.

 Local vs Cross-Border Transactions

-Another piece of data that the Tokyo Foreign Exchange Committee (TFEMC) focuses on when it comes to its surveys pertains to how many transactions on the Japanese forex market were made locally and which were cross-border.
+Another piece of data that the Tokyo Foreign Exchange Market Committee (TFEMC) focuses on when it comes to its surveys pertains to how many transactions on the Japanese forex market are made locally and how many are cross-border.
 On average, it appears that cross-border transactions typically make up over 50% of transactions, and this trend has been a consistent factor in recent years.
 The following data represents the daily averages in hundred millions of USD:

 Japanese Yen vs Other Currencies

-According to data from the Bank of International Settlements, in 2019 the Japanese yen was the third most traded currency on a global scale, with 17% of trades involving the yen.
+According to data from the Bank For International Settlements, in 2019, the Japanese yen was the third most traded currency on a global scale, with 17% of trades involving the yen.
 The euro was second at 32%, while the USD, as is typically the case, remained on top with a percentage of 88%.

 The USD’s prominence is notable in Japan as well.
-As shown in the Tokyo Foreign Exchange Market Committee’s turnover survey, the year 2023 saw the yen being second to the USD in terms of total turnover, although it did manage to overtake the US dollar in some specific instances.
-When it came to spot trading, they were almost identical, with the JPY having a turnover of 2,031,156 in millions (USD), while for the US dollar, the figure sat at a slightly lower 2,013,330 in millions (USD).
-As for FX swap trading, their positions were reversed, with the US dollar (4,050,070 in millions of USD) beating the JPY (3,579,226 in millions of USD).
+As shown in the Tokyo Foreign Exchange Market Committee’s turnover survey, the year 2024 saw the yen being second to the USD in terms of total turnover, although it did manage to overtake the US dollar when it came to certain transaction types.
+In terms of spot trading, they were almost identical, with the JPY having a turnover of 2,241,735 in millions (USD), while for the US dollar, the figure sat at a slightly lower 2,172,899 in millions (USD).
+As for FX swap trading, their positions were reversed, with the US dollar (4,527,390 in millions of USD) beating the Japanese yen (4,019,748 in millions of USD).
 You can see a breakdown of the top 5 currencies by turnover below, shown in millions of USD:

 USD | JPY | EUR | AUD | GBP | |